polarisronx/polarisronx/README.md

 - 👯 I’m looking to meet and collaborate on more coding enthusiast.
 - 🤔 I’m looking for help with ... emm I need find a job!
 - 💬 Ask me about ... emm, I haven't decided yet.
-- 😄 Pronouns: Anime fan;Gemini；
+- 😄 Pronouns: Anime fan; Gemini；
-- ⚡ Fun fact: Oh, my project is of great fun,if you want know me more, just try it.
+- ⚡ Fun fact: Oh, my project is of great fun, if you want know me more, just try it.
 Here are the links:
   -  <a href="https://api.papi.icu">Papi 在线开放平台</a>
-  -  <a href="bi.papi.icu">Polaris BI</a>
+  -  <a href="http://47.100.13.123/">Polaris BI</a>
 - 📫 How to reach me:
-  - Email: polarisronsx@163.com
+  - Email  polarisronsx@163.com
-  - QQ: 907830201
+  - QQ     907830201
-  - Wechat: polarisronx
+  - Wechat polarisronx